aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 ```

-but still alot better than what the futures.rs authors decided to do: [cram futures.rs into std](https://github.com/rust-lang/rfcs/pull/2418/files) and add an entire language feature to hide the bloat behind a code generator.
+It's still alot better than what the futures.rs authors decided to do: [cram futures.rs into std](https://github.com/rust-lang/rfcs/pull/2418/files) and add an entire language feature to hide the bloat behind a code generator.
-A well constructed generator syntax is incredible generic and works with any async engine, however, rust has neither well constructed generators nor a generic execution engine.
+A well constructed generator syntax is incredible generic and works with any async engine, however, Rust has neither well constructed generators nor a generic execution engine.

-It must standardize on future.rs because it makes sense from the perspective a web programming language like ruby to have a consistent ecosystem of async stuff that works well together.
-And rust clearly is intended for web and desktop apps rather than embedded devices.
+It must standardize on future.rs because it makes sense from the perspective a web programming language like Ruby to have a consistent ecosystem of async stuff that works well together.
+And Rust clearly is intended for web and desktop apps rather than embedded devices.

 osaka: tokio without the noise
 ----------------------------

-There where several dicussions how to implement an alternative async system outside of the tokio universe.
+There were several dicussions on how to implement an alternative async system outside of the tokio universe.
 I went as far as implementing golang coroutines

 ```rust
 osaka!{